-The majority of CC employees are considered "mandatory reporters" under Colorado College Policy who must report prohibited conduct of which they become aware to the Title IX Coordinator or a Deputy Title IX Coordinator.
+Most CC employees are considered "mandatory reporters" under Colorado College Policy who must report prohibited conduct of which they become aware to the Title IX Coordinator or a Deputy Title IX Coordinator.
 It does not matter how the information is learned - shared by the victim, the perpetrator, a third party or overheard, in person, via email, or some other medium.
 Student Employees are considered mandatory reporters and should immediately report any qualified information learned while on the job.
+Students should consider themselves mandatory reporters for any information shared with them while on-the-job or officially representing the department in any work-related capacity.